 We have a 1,200-gallon fresh water holding tank behind the house that feeds our whole home with water.

-We get water in two ways:
+Before getting our well, we got water in two ways:

 Our rain catchment system consists of gutters on the back of the house that attach to a PVC pipe that directs the flow of water downward into our separate 210-gallon rain catchment tank.